Scott3142/python-programming/codelabs/part-1.md

 <text-box variant="hint" name="Automatic Code Indentation">

 Positive
-: Code in Python is indented either by two or four spaces or a single tab for each block.
-Use either spaces or tabs for indentation, not both.
-The indentation might break in some cases if you use both at the same time.
+: Code in Python is indented by four spaces for each block.
+Use spaces for indentation, not tabs.
+The indentation might break in some cases if you use both spaces and tabs at the same time.

 Our program code always needs to be indented correctly in the exercises as well.
 If the indentation is incorrect, the development environment will not accept the solution and will not run.
 You will see indentation errors in the test results.